bitlather/unity-learn/README.md

 Health Bar 1/2
 ==============
 http://www.burgzergarcade.com/tutorials/game-engines/unity3d/001-unity3d-tutorial-health-bar-12

 - When creating project be sure to create a 3d project
-- Click `2d` button to toggle perspective between 2d and 3d
+- Click `2d` button in *Scene View* to toggle perspective between 2d and 3d
 - Hold `Alt` and `click-drag` to rotate in 3d mode
 - Click object.
 Press `F` (shift is important) to center screen on it.
 - Add new C# script: